 Amphibian habitat suitability:

 Goldfinch trough is a livestock watering tank, 3.2 meters by 1.1 meters, with a maximum depth of 0.5 meter.
 The substrate is metal trough matted with algae.
 It remains perennial as it is fed by a water pipe.
 We observed Pacific chorus frog breeding in this trough.
 On the third round of surveys, there were at least 1000 tadpoles in the trough, and over the course of the surveys, we observed numerous egg masses.
 One dead, gravid female Western toad was found in the trough on February 18; it appeared to have mold growing on it, as did the Pacific chorus frog eggs that were also in the trough.
-We were unable to determine the cause of death, and removed it from the troubh to prevent its further fouling the water.
+We were unable to determine the cause of death, and removed it from the trough to prevent its further fouling the water.
 There was a screen that would have allowed the toad to escape the trough had she wanted to, though we are not sure how long the water level had been that high since it had rained recently and we were unsure whether the water pump remains on during winter.

 Total amphibian observations at Goldfinch Trough: